Degenerative Disc Disease

 With age (wear and tear), injury or disease, discs lose their protective properties: their shock-absorbing and flexibility capacities.
 When this occurs, it can become problematic and painful.

 Although it is called degenerative disc disease, it is not a disease in the traditional sense.
 DDD is a natural process that happens over time.
-By age 35, about 30 percent of the population has some disc degeneration at one location or another.
-By the age of 60, that number jumps to 90 percent.

 Symptoms of Disc Degeneration